Code-Institute-Submissions/raeel97-spill-the-t_MarResub/README.md

 - Ability for admin to approve comments in admin panel
 - Ability to sign in, sign out and register
 - Ability to view individual blog posts and like/unlike posts.
+- Full CRUD functionality for blog posts for admin

 ## Features to Implement in the future
-- Blog management tool for site admin to implement CRUD functionality on blog posts

 - Blog management tool for site admin to implement comment approval outside of admin panel
 - - Blog management tool for site admin to read and respond to contact queries